pytask-dev/pytask/docs/source/tutorials/configuration.md

    working directory).
 2. Starting from this directory, look at all parent directories, and return the file if it exists.
-3. If a directory contains a `.git` directory/file, a `.hg` directory, or a valid configuration file with the right section, stop searching.
+3. Stop searching if a directory contains a `.git` directory/file, a `.hg` directory, or a valid configuration file with the correct section.

 ## The options